Lars von Trier (Denmark, born 1956)

 Selma’s daydreams take the form of song-and-dance musical set-pieces featuring original songs.
 The songs were poor, in my opinion- simplistic, leaden and repetitive- and this may be due to an innate predisposition on my part against the musical genre in general; I made very similar comments when I was covering Leos Carax’s Annette, where the songs were provided by Sparks, a band who, like Björk, have had a stellar career and are highly beloved both critically and commercially.
 Maybe, for some reason, their music does not translate particularly well across this specific medium, and the skills one needs to write music for film are not the same skills one needs for the rock and pop charts, even for the kinds of restlessly creative, fiercely idiosyncratic acts like those that Sparks and Björk both are.
 The set-pieces also represent massive tonal shifts- not a huge problem, as you will get this sort of dynamic in daring cinematic works, and it is almost to be expected with von Trier, whose career sometimes seems as if it was built almost entirely on risk.

 Either way, I thought it was all a bit of a mishmash, and ultimately I found it to be comfortably the least effective of the four von Trier movies I have discussed so far.
 The 1960s setting was pointless and added nothing.
 The excellent Peter Stormare did what he could with a role that was thin and underwritten.
 The tragic, melodramatic elements were handled with deliberate lack of moderation or nuance and it was pretty clear from an early stage that the film was going to be played out to its most upsetting, worst-case-scenario conclusion.
 Did the film have some interesting moments and ideas?
 Absolutely.
 Was it thought-provoking?
 Yes, of course, up to a point- I expect that every single one of von Trier’s movies, good, bad or indifferent, will meet this particular criterion.
-But overall, I wasn’t convinced by this one.
+But overall, I wasn’t convinced by this one- it was passable, but I felt that its straining attempt at massive, crushing emotional impact did not land.